HNC in Music Production

 How much does it cost?

-Equipment: We highly recommend that you have: Closed back headphones with a quarter inch jack adaptor; Memory stick or hard drive with a high capacity; Journal or note pad for note taking.
+For equipment, we highly recommend that you have closed-back headphones with a quarter-inch jack adaptor, a memory stick or hard drive with a high capacity and a journal or notepad.

 During the course you will develop your recording and sound production skills as you explore the finer details of professional audio.
 You will gain experience of running recording sessions and creating music through technology.
 Alongside the production aspects of the course, you will complete coursework which explores the music industry, marketing and professional development.
 You will also complete two specialist practical - based units.
 This broad qualification is a great starting point for anyone wishing to pursue a career in the music industry as well as those that wish to progress to university.
 Many have a natural progression route to the third and final year of a degree course.
 The variety of units offered on the course will help you to develop your independent study as well as your team work and communication skills.